DominicOrsi/Apache-Guacamole-Server/README.md

+# Apache-Guacamole-Server

-# Apache-Guacamole-Server A server that allows users to connect to another machine using their browser
+A server that allows users to connect to another machine using their browser

-## SetupRequirements:
+## Setup Requirements:
 - Ubuntu 20.04 LTS
 - Internet